FrTony92/elk_docker/README.md

     stress-ng -c 0 -l 80 -t 5m

+Test add 5Gb of used memory for 5 minutes:

+    stress-ng --vm 5 --vm-bytes 1024M -t 5m

 ## Enable snapshot in stack

 On the docker server add a local mount point i.e. `/snampshot`, check that the directory is owned by user uid 1000.